 Responsible for specified information and establishing the controls for its collection, creation, processing, access, dissemination, and disposal.
-The owner is usually the respective chair of the department or dean of the college, unless delegated.
 The owner of a collection of information is the person responsible for the business results of that system or the business use of the information.
 Where appropriate, ownership may be shared by managers of different departments.
-The owner or his designated representatives are responsible for and authorized to:
+See OP 44.00 for a list of duties and responsibilities.

-The equipment and software used to collect, record, process, display, and transmit information.
+The equipment and software such as files, computers, tablets, servers, hard drives, removable thumb drives, cloud storage, etc. used to collect, record, process, display, and transmit information.

 Information Resources Manager (IRM)

-Authorized and accountable to the State of Texas for management of the university’s information resources to implement security policies, procedures, and guidelines to protect the information resources of the university.
-The Associate Vice President of Information Technology is designated as the university’s IRM.
+Authorized and accountable to the State of Texas for management of the university’s information systems to implement security policies, procedures, and guidelines to protect the information systems of the university.
+The Associate Vice President of Information Technology/CIO is designated as the university’s IRM.
 The IRM will:

 - Maintain information as a strategic asset of the university.

-- Provide the resources to enable employees to carry out their responsibilities for securing information resources and data.
+- Provide the resources to enable employees to carry out their responsibilities for securing information and information systems.

 - Review and approve information owners and associated responsibilities.

 Body assembled by the CIO that contains at least the CIO and Information Security Officer.
 Provides direction and management of the information security program and information technology risk management program.